smoge/klarenz/README.md

-# TinySynth
+# TinySynth/Klarenz

 Audio processing system that combines a high-performance C++ audio engine with a Haskell DSL.

-TinySynth is a compact audio processing system that combines a high-performance C++ audio engine with a flexible Haskell DSL for intuitive control, code generation and composition.
+TinySynth is a compact audio processing system that combines a high-performance C++ audio engine with Klarenz, a flexible Haskell DSL for intuitive control, code generation and composition.

 ## Project Structure